ANOTHER EFFECT OF SUGAR

 If you did not grasp the importance of this paragraph, read it until you do.
 As you get older --- or fatter --- your fatty tissues are going to make more estrogen.
 If everything were in perfect HOMEOSTASIS, this would be wonderful as your body fat takes the place of your post-menopausal ovaries.
 The problem is that with ESTROGEN DOMINANCE already being a huge issue in both females and males here in America, we can begin to see how BELLY FAT (visceral adiposity) is affecting our population, setting up a vicious cycle of obesity and hormonal disruption.

 And in case you were not aware, estrogen is the hormone given to commercially-raised livestock in order to make them fat (peer-review frequently refers to commercially-raised animals --- particularly beef --- as "obese").
 Estrogen is why the average woman carries about 10% more body fat than the average man.
 While men certainly need a bit of estrogen to function normally, anything more than that is a problem --- a big problem.
-Enter the Endocrine Disruptors and Aromatases (yes, they are affected by sugar because NAFLD, caused mostly by being overweight, dramatically affects your ability for your liver to clear excess hormones (HERE).
+Enter the Endocrine Disruptors and Aromatases (yes, they are affected by sugar because NAFLD (Non-Alcoholic Fatty Liver Disease), caused mostly by being overweight, dramatically affects your ability for your liver to clear excess hormones (HERE).

 I recently showed you how we are all being exposed to a vast array of XENOHORMONES (most of which are estrogen-based obesigens) and ENDOCRINE DISRUPTORS.
 In case you think that this is no big deal, let me hit you with a study from the 2007 of a Spanish journal Revista de Investigacion Clinica (Endocrine Disruptor Compounds and their Role in the Developmental Programming of the Reproductive Axis).
 This study showed that, "Different perturbations during fetal and postnatal development unleash endocrine adaptations that permanently alter metabolism, increasing the susceptibility to develop later disease, process known as "developmental programming."
 Endocrine disruptor compounds are widely spread in the environment and display estrogenic, anti-estrogenic or anti-androgenic [anti-testosterone] activity; they are stored for long periods in the adipose tissue.
 The effects on the reproductive axis depend on the stage of development and the window of exposure, as well as the dose and the compound.
 The wide distribution of endocrine disrupting compounds into the environment affects both human health and ecosystems in general."
-In other words, many of us --- maybe most of us, whether male or female --- are being doused in estrogen from conception to death, and that the problems it's causing are "permanent".
+In other words, many of us --- maybe most of us, whether male or female --- are being doused in estrogen from conception to death, and unfortunately, the problems it's causing are "permanent".
 And we wonder why our hormones are screwed up.

 The commonest medical solution for men with Low T is giving them testosterone in various forms.
 While this sometimes helps for awhile, the results are usually short-lived.
 This is because your body's stunted / altered feedback loops are not only not addressed by this method of therapy, it actually makes the situation worse.
 Why?
 It's common knowledge that when men take Anabolic Steroids, their own testicles, sensing that there is plenty of testosterone in their system, shut down production.
 And this doesn't even begin to address the issue of stress.